xbillowy/diff-surfel-tracing/README.md

 # Build the acceleration structure
 tracer.build_acceleration_structure(v, f, rebuild=True)

-# NOTE: To avoid weird behavior, it is recommended to mannually invoke the
+# NOTE: To avoid weird behavior, it is recommended to manually invoke the
-# NOTE: `.contiguous()` on every input the tensors before passing them to the tracer.
+# NOTE: `.contiguous()` on every input tensor before passing them to the tracer.

 # Set the surfel tracing settings
 # Check the details of the parameters in the Parameters Explanation section